Quincy-Fer/Nike-Website--Tailwind/README.md

 Framework: React.js
 Styling: Tailwindccs

-Getting Started
+Getting Started:

-Clone the repository --> Git clone and cd into directory Install dependecies --> npm install
+1.Clone the repository --> Git clone and cd into directory 2.Install dependecies --> npm install
-Run the dev server --> npm run dev
+3.Run the dev server --> npm run dev
-Open the app in your browser --> Visit http://localhost:5173/ in your browser
+4.Open the app in your browser --> Visit http://localhost:5173/ in your browser